How susceptible are you to COVID-19? These simple hacks could help fight it

 Exercise and sleep

 While in quarantine, you need to make sure you exercise and get enough sleep.
 But how much is enough?
-You need to exercise a minimum of twice a week, and sleep at least 6-7 hours a night (though 7 or more seems safest).
+You need to exercise a minimum of twice a week, and sleep at least six to seven hours a night (though seven or more seems safest).
 Cohen’s subjects who exercised less than this were 1.8x more likely to develop colds when exposed to such viruses (exercise, incidentally, was self-reported, so whatever someone felt was exercise counted as exercise).
-In one study, those who got less than 7 hours of sleep were 2.94x more likely to develop a cold than those who averaged 8 hours or more.
+In one study, those who got fewer than seven hours of sleep were 2.94x more likely to develop a cold than those who averaged eight hours or more.
 The quality of your sleep is also a big factor.
 Those with a sleep efficiency (read more on that term here) of less than 80% were 2.6x more likely to develop colds.
 There are all sorts of clinically proven ways to increase the quality of your sleep—conveniently, they include exercise!
 But you can also reduce your time spent looking at screens, and design your bedroom to help you rest, too.

 Get your vitamin C—within reason

 Anyone who has looked up cold prevention has no doubt come across recommendations to take vitamin C and zinc.
 According to Cohen’s research, zinc doesn’t prevent someone getting sick.
 However, vitamin C can help.
-He found that if people ingested less than 85mg of vitamin C a day—the FDA recommendation is 90mg—they were twice as likely to develop a cold.
+He found that if people ingested fewer than 85mg of vitamin C a day—the FDA recommendation is 90mg—they were twice as likely to develop a cold.
 So you should make sure you’re getting your baseline every day.
 But what about taking more with one of those mega vitamin C supplements you can buy?
 “I do not believe that huge supplements will help,” says Cohen.

 Manage stress